Bridging Visual Arts & Healthcare:

 Brigham and Women’s Hospital, Dana-Farber Cancer Institute & Harvard Medical School

-Museum of Fine Arts, Boston, Isabella Stewart Gardener Museum, Harvard Art Museums & MassArt Art Museum
+Museum of Fine Arts, Boston, Isabella Stewart Gardener Museum, Harvard Art Museums, Institute of Contemporary Art, Boston & MassArt Art Museum

 Background: